 Have your parents ever accused you of being irrational?
-Probably when you were doing something like throwing a hissy-fit in Toys R Us just because they wouldn't buy you a new Thomas the Tank Engine train?
+Probably when you were doing something like throwing a hissy-fit in Toys R Us just because they wouldn't buy you a new Thomas the Tank Engine train, right?
 That was just last week.

 Well, irrational numbers can be just as big a pain to deal with.
 They're a little weird, in that they can't be written as fractions.
 How in the world did anyone ever find a need for a number that can't be written as a fraction, you ask?
 You ask a lot of good questions.

 What number times itself equals 1?
-That's easy - 1 × 1 = 1.
+That's easy: 1 × 1 = 1.
 What number times itself equals 9?
-3 × 3 = 9?
-What number times itself = 2?
+Boom: 3 × 3 = 9.
+What number times itself equals 2?
 Ahhh...now you see where we're going with this.
 There is no rational number that, when multiplied by itself, gives us an answer of 2.
-For this reason, mathematicians made up just such a number, and called it sqrt(2).
-(Mathematicians don't generally have a ton of friends, so they have to resort to naming everything around them so they won't feel so alone.
-Sometimes they'll even take sqrt(2) out on walks.)
+For this reason, mathematicians made up just such a number, and called it √2.
+Mathematicians don't generally have a ton of friends, so they have to resort to naming everything around them so they won't feel so alone.
+Sometimes they'll even take √2 out on walks.

-Why do we need sqrt(2) so badly?
-Take a look at the below for an example of when it may come in handy.
+Why do we need √2 so badly?
+Here's an example of when it may come in handy.

-The sequence approaches sqrt(2), but sqrt(2) is not rational.
+The sequence 1, 3/2, 7/5, 17/12, 41/29,... approaches √2, but √2 is not rational.
 This means that our set of rational numbers has a "hole" in it!
-If we try to fill in the hole, we're filling it with something that is not a rational number.
+If we try to fill in the hole, we're filling it with something that's not a rational number.
 And if we try to patch up the hole, we're probably going to run out of fabric.
 And we really need the rest of that in order to make those doilies.

 By taking a look at different sequences we can find lots of other "holes" in the rational numbers, and each time we fill them in with something, we create an irrational number.
 Whenever possible, we should try filling it in with Crack-B-Gone liquid cement, because that stuff is amazing.

-A couple other popular irrational numbers are π (approximately 3.14159...), which is the ratio of the perimeter of a circle to its diameter, and sqrt(5).
-A couple of unpopular irrational numbers are, which is the measure of the perimeter of the symbol itself, and, which is the measure of the fine line between humor and flat-out lying.
+A couple other popular irrational numbers are π (approximately 3.14159...), which is the ratio of the perimeter of a circle to its diameter, and √5.
 What we're getting at is that irrational numbers are pretty abstract.